w3f/Grants-Program/applications/cryptex.md

 #### High Level Architecture

 We propose the architecture of the system at a high level.
 It consist of three pieces:
-- **blockchain**: The PoA blockchain with IBS block seals.
+- **blockchain**: The PoA blockchain with modified block sealing as above.
 It is a substrate based runtime with a new pallet that enables the identity based cryptosystem along with our modifications to Aura.
 - **user-agent: sdk & client**: A user-agent which handles slot scheduling, encryption, and decryption, as well as synchronization with the blockchain.
 - **application + storage layer**: Could be anything, we will use IPFS in conjunction with a smart contract or a pallet to builds apps on the network.